Transfer of pension rights FAQs

 PMO makes no mention of transferring out to other workplace-based schemes e.g. UN or German civil service.
 There is no mention of pension schemes which are outside the EU, we understand that they can choose to collaborate, so if this is your preference, give it a go and let us know what happens.

-Here are the staff matters instructions on how to proceed with a transfer out: it looks like you can ask for the calculation and then do nothing with it.
-Check whether the information provided to you comes with deadlines.
+Here are the staff matters instructions on how to proceed with a transfer out: it looks like you can ask for the calculation and then if you do nothing, nothing happens.
+Check whether the information provided to you comes with deadlines to agree to a transfer.

 National schemes can sometimes be less than enthusiastic about receiving these contributions, we are aware of high costs requested by some national authorities from individuals to process requests.